Radio Boulevard

 HRO Copies from Other Countries - National Co., Inc. published a pamphlet in 1964 that celebrated their 50th anniversary in business.
 Inside that pamphlet, National mentioned that both Germany and Japan had produced "knock-offs" of the HRO.
 Shown in one of the photos in the pamphlet was a technician testing one of the German HRO copies.
 Also shown was one of the Japanese copies.
 Both photos are shown below.
 The Germans built at least two HRO copies during WWII, the Korting KST and the Siemens R4.
 After WWII, a few other copies were built in Eastern Germany.
 Later versions of the East German copy used Czech tubes and Russian resistors.

 photo left: A National engineer testing one of the WWII German copies of the HRO.
 Note the HRO-5 receiver to the left of the German HRO.
 Also, note the incredibly huge General Radio 805-C Signal Generator being adjusted.
+This is a post-WWII photo since the GR-805-C wasn't available until 1946.

 photo right: A Japanese copy of the HRO from WWII.
 Note that the nomenclature is entirely in Japanese.
 These copies were not as "literal" as the German copies.